Indigenous Habitat Participation Program

 Grant funding available across Canada

 Grant funding for consultations is available to Indigenous peoples across Canada.
-It supports their participation in consultations on proposed works, undertakings or activities that require authorizations or permits under the Fisheries Act or Species at Risk Act.
+It supports their participation in consultations on departmental Crown conduct (i.e., decisions, such as arrangements, approvals, authorizations and permits) in relation to fish and fish habitat conservation and protection under the Fisheries Act or Species at Risk Act.

 Contribution funding available across Canada